Lighthouse and Keeper’s Quarters Museum

 Key West is a lively and distinctive city, full of unique charm, and its cemetery is no exception.
 Located in the “dead” center of Old Town Key West, this cemetery includes a community of iguanas crawling on and around the above ground graves and some of the funniest headstone engravings you’ll ever see.
 Also the location of the USS Maine Monument, gorgeous cemetery architecture, and historical plots of significant Key Westers, a stroll through the Key West Cemetery offers history and humor.

 Our Lady Of Lourdes Shrine

-In 1922, Sister M. Louis Gabriel and her fellow nuns created this grotto.
-On the day that the shrine was dedicated, Sister Gabriel blessed the grotto saying “For as long as this grotto stands this island will never suffer the full force of a hurricane.”When hurricanes threaten, Key West residents head to the grotto to pray and light candles.
-Sister Gabriel’s blessing still seems to be working.
+After numerous fierce hurricanes caused monumental loss of life on the small island of Key West, Sister M. Louis Gabriel and her fellow nuns created this grotto to honor and remember those lost.
+During its dedication, Sister Gabriel blessed the grotto saying “For as long as this grotto stands, this island will never suffer the full force of a hurricane”.
+The grotto is a center of prayer when hurricanes threaten and Sister Gabriel’s blessing still seems to be working.
 Since the dedication of the shrine, Key West has been spared any major hurricane devastation.

-For history buffs, Flagler Station is a remarkable journey into our national past.
-This Key West attraction celebrates the success of Henry Flagler, who connected Key West with the U.S. by train.
-Completed in 1912, Flagler Station is a tribute to Flagler’s pioneering vision and the Key West railroad.
-Flagler’s “railway over the sea” was a 130 mile extension that allowed trains to travel to Key West from around the United States.
-Visitors can walk through an actual railroad car, see artifacts, photographs and memorabilia, and hear stories about the railroad.
-Watch “The Day The Train Arrived”, a film that highlights that momentous day when Flagler arrived on the train from New York.
+Henry Flagler had a dream of building a railroad from Miami to Key West.
+Eight years and $30 million later, he did just that.
+Flagler Station celebrates the success of Henry Flagler and pays tribute to his pioneering vision and the Key West railroad he built.
+The 130 mile “railway over the sea” allowed trains to travel to Key West from around the United States and was hailed as an engineering marvel until its tragic destruction in 1935.
+Visitors to Flagler Station can walk through an actual railroad car; see artifacts, photographs and memorabilia; and watch “The Day The Train Arrived”, a film that highlights that momentous day when Flagler arrived on the train from New York.